 Can Debt Collectors Take Money From Your Bank Account?

-• Some creditors like the IRS, however, can levy your bank account without a court order.
+- Some creditors (like the IRS) can take money from your bank account without a court order.
+But they still have to give you advance notice.

-• Your own bank can take money from your account if you also have a loan with it and are in default.
+- Your own bank could take money from your account if you also have a loan with that bank and are in default.

-It’s a nightmare scenario: you’re on vacation, or nearly out of gas, or trying to buy dinner for your date when your debit card refuses to work.
-You call your bank to correct the mistake only to discover that there is no mistake – one of your creditors cleaned you out!
+It’s a nightmare scenario: You’re on vacation, or nearly out of gas, or trying to buy dinner for your date when your debit card refuses to work.
+You call your bank to correct the mistake only to discover that there's no money in your account—because debt collectors took it!

 Is this legal?
 Or did someone overstep?
-Can debt collectors take money from your bank account?
+Can debt collectors really take money from your bank account?

 Unfortunately, the answer is sometimes yes.